Folio III Field Notes

 My internship experience developing an AI-powered wound measurement system has been invaluable.
 It provided the opportunity to work on a project with real-world healthcare impact while developing both technical and professional skills.

-The flexible approach to reference objects (coins, cards, and rulers) makes our solution particularly adaptable to different clinical scenarios, from routine wound checks to surgical procedures.
-As healthcare continues to embrace digital transformation, tools like ours that enhance clinical assessment through AI and computer vision will play an increasingly important role in improving patient care.
+The flexible approach to reference objects (coins, cards, and rulers) makes the solution particularly adaptable to different clinical scenarios, from routine wound checks to surgical procedures.
+As healthcare continues to embrace digital transformation, tools like this — which enhance clinical assessment through AI and computer vision — will play an increasingly important role in improving patient care.